dmulholl/argparser/readme.md

 # ArgParse

-ArgParse is an argument-parsing library for Swift 4.
-It features:
+ArgParse is an argument-parsing library designed for building elegant command-line interfaces.
+Its features include:

 * Long-form boolean flags with single-character shortcuts: `--flag`, `-f`.